vanandrew/dotfiles/README.md

 - Default shell changed to zsh, with the [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh) plugin manager installed.
 - Terminal Theming (Default is set to [powerlevel10k](https://github.com/romkatv/powerlevel10k))
 - [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) and [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) installed by default.
+- Auto-updater for keeping all your paths up-to-date with the rest of the lab.

 ## FAQ